-By the time the RM Series was launched - in '45 - Riley's glory days seemed gone.
-Dating back to 1898, the firm had produced a steady stream of successful saloon/sports cars through the '20s and '30s.
-At race circuits, too, Riley met with much success.
-Sales at the time were uniformly upbeat.
-By the late '30s, though, financial fissures were showing.
-As a result, '38 saw Nuffield take the reins.
-It worked ... there would be a Riley renaissance.
-The post-war release of the 'RM' Series saw Riley right back on track.
+By the time the RM series was launched – in \’45 – Riley\’s glory days seemed gone.
+Dating back to 1898, the firm had produced a steady stream of successful saloon and sports cars, throughout the \’20s and most of the \’30s.
+At race circuits, too, Rileys met with much success.
+Sales had been consistently impressive.
+By the late Thirties, though, financial fissures were forming.
+As a result, \’38 saw Nuffield take over the Riley reins.
+It worked.
+Before long, there was a resurgence of interest from investors.
+And, the post-war launch of the RM series saw Riley right back on track.

-The RMA and RMB were stylish saloons.
+The RMA and RMB models were stylish saloons.
 Timber frames were wrapped in swooping steel bodywork.
-Topping it off was a fine-fabric removable roof.
-Both A and B were fitted with Riley's high-cam inline-four engines.
+Topping it all off was a woven removable roof.
+Both A and B were fitted with Riley\’s high-cam inline-four engine.
 The A was good for 75mph.
-The B upped that to 95mph.
-It had the longest stroke of any post-war British production car motor.
-Torque, then, came as standard.
-Both RMA and RMB had torsion-bar independent front suspension.
-So, good handling was also just part of the deal.
+The B took that out to 95mph.
+Riley\’s motor had the longest stroke of any post-war British production car.
+As you would expect, then, torque came by the barrelful.
+Again, both A and B featured torsion-bar independent front suspension.
+So, good handling was also a given.

-The most glamorous member of the RM club was the 'C'.
-Since it was a tilt at the American market, it came with column gear-change.
-Other notable RMC features were a fold-flat screen, and lowered bonnet line.
-The C was pure roadster ... an open 3-seater, with cutaway doors.
-In due course, the 'D' was a 4-seater drop-head.
-It reverted to a more traditional body than the C. Completing the Series were the RME and the RMF.
-Updates included hydraulic brakes, a hypoid back-axle, and larger rear windows.
-In '54, the E was given the final RM makeover.
-Its running boards were removed - and headlight pods streamlined.
+The most glamorous member of the RM club was the C. Since it was a tilt at the American market, it came with column gear-change.
+Well, it was only polite!
+Other notable updates were a fold-flat screen and lower bonnet-line.
+The RMC was pure roadster – to wit, an open 3-seater, with cutaway doors.
+In due course, the RMD appeared – as a 4-seater drop-head.
+It reverted to a more traditional body than the C. Completing the series were the RME and RMF.
+Improvements included hydraulic brakes, a hypoid back-axle and larger rear windows.
+In \’54, Riley revisited the E version.
+It received the honour of the final RM makeover.
+Its running boards were removed – and headlight pods streamlined.
 A set of rear wheel spats was grafted on.
-By this point, however, Riley were clutching at straws.
-Revered as it once had been, the brand-name was now in decline.
-There was to be one last throw of the Riley dice - in the form of the 'Pathfinder'.
-Its four-cylinder motor, though, was about all it had going for it.
-But, back in the day, Riley combined style and panache with sporting prowess.
-The RM Series had made that abundantly clear.
+By this point, though, Riley were clutching at straws, commercially.
+Revered as it had been, the brand-name was now in decline.
+There would be one final throw of the Riley dice – in the form of the Pathfinder.
+But – according to critics – its four-cylinder motor was about all it had going for it.
+Back in the day, however, Riley combined British panache with sporting prowess.
+The RM series had made that abundantly clear!